How to Increase Sales by Encouraging Mobile Spending

 Another way to approach this is based on spending tiers.
 The more a customer spends in a given time frame, such as a year, the better their benefits get.

 No matter which option you choose, having a loyalty program built into your mobile app will help skyrocket your sales.
 That’s because people won’t have to worry about carrying a physical card.

-They won’t need an account number to memorize or anything like that either.
-All they need to do is make purchases through the app and the rest takes care of itself.
+They won’t need to memorize an account number.
+All they need to do is make purchases through the app, and the rest takes care of itself.

 It’s easy for them to monitor their purchase history and progress toward their rewards.